 Another great option which is especially suitable for digital nomads is co-living, where you live and work together with other location-independent professionals.

-Even if you are not used to move to new places all the time, don’t be afraid.
+Even if you are not used to moving to new places all the time, don’t be afraid.
 In my experience, finding a nice place to stay is usually not a problem at all.

 What is your experience with digital nomad accommodation?
 Do you find it hard to find good places?
 What’s your favorite website or app to look for them?
 Let me know in the comment section below.